Driven by Purpose

 There are opportunities to travel, with plenty of student trips abroad, needing staff members to supervise.

-Recently staff members have enjoyed trips to New York, Paris, Nepal, and Barcelona, with a trip to Peru next!
+Recently staff members have enjoyed trips to New York, Paris, Nepal, Peru and Barcelona.

 The college offers a free breakfast to all students and staff.
 Start your day with some jam and toast, some yoghurt and fruit, or some porridge with toppings – and start the day the right way.